 It's exactly like sharing a Google Doc or a Google Sheet, where you can invite people (or groups) to edit your site.
 The only difference is that there's no 'view' or 'comment' option.

-If you think your site is ready for publication, the purple publish button is your final stop.
+If you think your site is ready for publication, press the purple publish button.
 You'll get a choice of what you want your custom URL to be; the site's home URL will be sites.google.com/tetonscience.org/YOURNAMEHERE.
-You also get to choose whether the site will be public to just the organization or to the world.